Liberty Hill, Texas: Arts and culture

-Sculpture

 In 1976, Liberty Hill hosted an International Sculpture Symposium, which created the Liberty Hill International Sculpture Park.
 The park hosts 27 monumental pieces made from granite, concrete, bronze, and limestone.

 Education

 The City of Liberty Hill is served by the Liberty Hill Independent School District.

-Academic competitions

-In the 2004–2005 academic year, the Liberty Hill High School spelling team won first place at the UIL State Competition in division 3A.

-Athletics

-The Liberty Hill High School football team won the Texas Football State Championship in 3A Division II against Celina in 2006 and in 3A Division I against Gilmer in 2007.
+The Liberty Hill High School football team won the Texas Football State Championship in 3A Division II against Celina High School in 2006 and in 3A Division I against Gilmer High School in 2007.

-The Liberty Hill High School Girls track team sent the 4x400 team to state in 2016 and placed second and in 2017 and placed first.
+In 2025, Liberty Hill boys soccer won the 5A Division 1 State Championship.
+Liberty Hill lost the championship game to Highland Park High School, but Highland Park's win was eventually vacated for using an ineligible player, crowning Liberty Hill as the state champions.